turnerbenjamin/grid-cove/docs/proposal/proposal.md

 ### Additional Features

-- For registered users, puzzles completed will be saved to the database so they can see and filter out puzzles previously solved (CREATE AND READ)
+- For registered users, a record will be saved for each puzzle solved so they can see and filter out puzzles they have already completed (CREATE AND READ)
 - A simple solver will be used to provide an indication of difficulty and to add prefilled cells where necessary to ensure that puzzles have just one solution
 - A tutorial for users new to griddler
 - Users will be able to filter puzzles by difficulty (READ)